Jacques Cartier: Popular references

-The :fr:Banque Jacques-Cartier existed, and printed banknotes, between 1861 and 1899 in Lower Canada, then Quebec.
-It was folded into the :fr:Banque provinciale du Canada, and later still the National Bank of Canada.
+The Banque Jacques-Cartier existed, and printed banknotes, between 1861 and 1899 in Lower Canada, then Quebec.
+It was folded into the Banque provinciale du Canada, and later still the National Bank of Canada.

 In 2005, Cartier's Bref récit et succincte narration de la navigation faite en MDXXXV et MDXXXVI was named one of the 100 most important books in Canadian history by the Literary Review of Canada.

 Canadian rock band The Tragically Hip reference Jacques Cartier in their 1992 song "Looking for a Place to Happen".
 The song deals with the subject of European encroachment in the New World and the eventual annexation of indigenous lands in North America.